Phones · Resale guide

 Essential Checks

-- Check IMEI (*#06#) and verify it matches Settings > About > IMEI, the original box, and any online verification portals—mismatches mean the board was likely replaced.
+- Check IMEI (*#06#) and verify it matches Settings > About > IMEI — mismatches often mean the motherboard was replaced, which can lead to various issues.

-- Run a Phone Check app (e.g., Phone Doctor Plus, TestM Hardware) for a full hardware diagnostic of sensors, speakers, and connectivity.
+- Run a Phone Check app (like Phone Doctor Plus or TestM) for a full hardware diagnostic of sensors, connectivity, and screen.

-- Test both speakers, earpiece, and microphone by making a call and playing media.
+- Test both stereo speakers, the earpiece, and microphone by making a quick call and playing some music/video.

-- Test front and back cameras—take sample photos and videos, check for dust spots, focus issues, and OIS wobble (if applicable).
+- Test front and back cameras — take sample photos and videos, check for dust spots, focus issues, and OIS wobble.

-- Verify fingerprint sensor works on the first try and is properly registered.
+- Verify the fingerprint sensor works on the first try and unlocks the device quickly.

-- Check for screen burn-in: Open a white image at full brightness and look for any persistent shadows or discolouration.
+- Check for screen burn-in by opening a plain white image at full brightness and looking for any faint shadows or ghosting.

-- Check if Google FRP (Factory Reset Protection) is removed—attempt a factory reset in front of the seller and ensure you can set up the device as new without prior account credentials.
+- Check if Google FRP (Factory Reset Protection) is removed — try factory resetting the device in front of the seller and completing the initial setup process.

-- Test the charging port—try plugging in a charger, wiggle the cable slightly, and check for a loose connection or intermittent charging.
+- Test the charging port — plug in a charger, check for a loose connection, and ensure it charges consistently.

-- Check for water damage—remove the SIM tray and look inside the slot with a flashlight for a small white/silver sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant water contact.
+- Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
+If the small white/silver Liquid Contact Indicator (LCI) sticker is pink or red, the phone has had significant water contact.

 | Code | Function |